owencqueen/final_project_302/documentation.md

 This is the documentation for this repo.
 We based our intial structure and notation off of the [standard convention for the Rubik's Cube](http://www.rubiksplace.com/move-notations/).
 ## Rubik's Cube Representation
 The class definition for the Rubik's Cube can be found in the template_class.py file.
 Member functions can be found in the cube.py file.
-### 1. Face representations
+### Cube Dimension
-Here is the initial state and orientation of each face.
-This is based off of our standard convention for the setup of the cube found above under the "Documentation" heading. </br>
+Stored in the "dim" variable is the dimensions of the cube.
+Currently the only supported dimension is 2x2x2, but we have considered extendind our model to 3x3x3 (the standard size).
-#### Orientation
+### Orientation
 Orientation in space based off of conventional 2D representation of the cube [found here](https://www.codewars.com/kata/5b3bec086be5d8893000002e):
 ```
       +-----+